-TIP: A good first step into crypto trading is to buy a large crypto currency like Bitcoin.
-Then you will probably want to trade EUR or USD against coins on an exchange like the GDAX.
-Once you are familiar with it, you can try to exchange BTC and ETH for other crypto currencies and make a profit.
+TIP: A good first step into crypto trading is to buy a large cryptocurrency like Bitcoin, Ether or Litecoin.
+Then you will probably want to trade EUR or USD against coins on an exchange like the Binance.
+Once you are familiar with it, you can try to exchange BTC and ETH for other cryptocurrencies and make a profit.
 Trading crypto pairs can be lucrative.
-However, this form of crypto trading is more complex and often riskier than buying a single crypto currency as an investment.
+However, this form of crypto trading is more complex and often riskier than buying a single cryptocurrency as an investment.

 TIP: As a beginner, you should not engage in margin trading.
 Cryptocurrencies are very volatile.
 With margin trading, you risk losing everything in a single moment.

 Finally, with crypto trading you also have to consider the tax consequences.
 Profits from trading transactions are taxable, losses can be offset.
 The tax authorities are also no exception when trading cryptocurrencies and insist on their profit shares.